TRAVEL STORY

 First published in The Boston Globe Sunday Magazine, and The Very Rich Hours (Beacon Press, 1992); revised slightly 2023

-In the summer of 1988, when the heartland of America dried up, from climate change or a convincing portent, when the eastern seaboard was washed with hospital wastes, and heavy rains added storm-sewer debris to the harbor of Boston, I traveled with my friend Katherine to Belize.
-While we pack jungle boots and snake bite kits, our husbands, friends, and families give blank stares as they search mental globes and fail to find a country by this name.
-“It was once called British Honduras,” stirs vague recollection, but no one places the nation on the limestone shelf that juts into the Caribbean and Gulf of Mexico, bounded on the north by Yucatan, west by the Peten forest of Guatemala.
-No one remembers its eastern shore as a swath of the Spanish Main, nor its interior as home to the Maya, whose world this was when Greece was having its Golden Age.
+One summer when the American heartland was hit by drought, driven by climate change or a convincing portent, when the eastern seaboard was washed with hospital wastes, and heavy rains added storm-sewer debris to the harbor of Boston, I traveled with my artist friend Katherine to Belize.
+While we packed jungle boots and snake bite kits, our husbands, friends, and families gave blank stares as they searched mental globes to find a country by this name.
+“It was once called British Honduras,” stirred vague recollection, but no one placed the nation on the limestone shelf that juts into the Caribbean and Gulf of Mexico, bounded on the north by Yucatan, west by the Peten forest of Guatemala.
+No one remembered its eastern shore as a swath of the Spanish Main, nor its interior as home to the Maya, whose world this was when Greece was having its Golden Age.

-To my eyes, as yet unschooled in things Belizean, it appears that this rich human world manages to conduct life without resorting to overly rigid organizing principles.
-When journalist Norman Lewis traveled to what was still British Honduras in the 1950s, he found a population moving about somewhat “aimlessly” in the fierce tropical climate or else “fallen asleep in the attitudes of victims of murder plots.”
+To my eyes, as yet unschooled in things Belizean, it appears that this rich human world manages to conduct life without overly rigid organizing principles.
+When journalist Norman Lewis traveled to what was still British Honduras in the 1950s, he described a population moving about somewhat “aimlessly” in the fierce tropical climate or else “asleep in the attitudes of victims of murder.”
 Since all members of this society descend from cultures with highly organized values, aesthetics, and economies, one can guess that some X factor, beyond the heat, accounts for the casual, desultory tone.
-Perhaps Lewis meant only to convey the informal street scene, but his observation about crime is right in the largest sense, as British Honduras was one of the slave–based New World economies.
+Perhaps Lewis meant only to convey the informal street scene, but his observation about crime is right in the largest sense, as British Honduras was one of the inhumane, slave–based New World economies.

 As I am traveling in Belize in the late 1980s the country is still blanketed by palm trees and broad savannas interlaced by lagoons, mangrove swamps, and gallery forests that line streams and rivers.
 Limestone spines of fossil coral reefs fold through the northern half of the country, shaping jungle–covered ridges whose valleys hold the Nuevo and Hondo rivers.
 In the days when the territory was a backwater Crown colony, mahogany was the economic staple, and some tall red mahogany trees remain in the rainforests of the south where lianas and epiphytes also swag over Mexican cedars and mayflower trees, and the canopy soars one hundred and twenty feet and disappears into clouds.
 The jagged Maya Mountains create the Cockscomb Basin where jaguars, pumas, ocelots, and coatimundis live in a preserve.
 The coastal savannas and marshes are home for osprey and laughing falcons, snowy egrets, and white–crowned parrots.
 Dense mangroves cloak the mainland coasts.
 Clusters of cayes shelter the mainland, and receive shelter from the barrier reef of the Caribbean, a coral wall that grows up to twenty-one miles wide and stretches one hundred and sixty miles up the Yucatan peninsula.
 After Australia’s Great Barrier Reef, it is the largest coral being on the planet.

 To those sobered by the current state of the planet, Belize appears as a hopeful land, a place where sustained–yield conservation principles might outpace conventional development and keep the ecosystems healthy.
 Among the species that teem in its rainforests, marshes, and reefs are a near tribe of conservationists, ecologists, and enlightened natural-resource planners, converging especially from the United States, Great Britain, and Canada.
-Naturally, to marina and motel builders, land speculators, and cattle ranchers Belize looks like a promising place for commercial endeavors.
+Naturally, to marina and hotel builders, land speculators, and cattle ranchers Belize looks like a promising place for commercial endeavors.
 To refugee farmers from neighboring Guatemala, Honduras, and the Yucatan, the tropical forests look like next year's milpa fields.
-Belizeans themselves come to nationhood and modern technology at a time when not only the goods, but the devastations of industrialism have unfolded for all the world to see.
+Belizeans themselves come to nationhood and modern technology at a time when not only the goods, but the devastations of modernity, industrialism, and untempered capitalism have unfolded for all the world to see.

 It is hard to say whether a tropical country with an emerging economy can forgo immediate income from agribusiness and forest–destroying cattle ranches, but the innate worth of their land is not lost on Belizeans.
 Through private and government efforts, they have placed nearly one–third of their country in reserves and sanctuaries, and have welcomed many plans that marry ecological wisdom with economics, notably the Programme for Belize, which conserves an enormous land tract in the Rio Bravo River area and hopes to generate income through natural history tourism, research, and selective agro–forestry.
 Economically fragile, as yet unable to feed its citizens from local sources.
 Belize has staked its future on an ecological agenda that includes the view that tourism can evolve into a force for conservation and sustainable development.
 Here, the Minister of Tourism, Mr. Glenn Godfrey, is also the Minister of the Environment.
 In an open letter to travelers, he writes: “We are unwavering in the protection of our environmental treasures... [and] you will derive considerable satisfaction from knowing you are making a positive contribution to [our natural wonders] simply by visiting them.”